Muts256/Sentinel/README.md

   - Pulsedive Threat Intelligence Integration
   - SecurityAlert, SecurityEvent, Syslog datasets

+Investigation Steps
+  - Ingested logs from a Windows device into Sentinel
+  - Identify Brute-Force Attempts
+  - Used KQL to detect repeated failed authentication attempts
+  - Built an Analytic Detection Rule by mapping the indicators to the MITRE ATT&CK framework
+  - Generated a ticket, assigned it to a SOC member for investigation.

 Recommendations
   - Enforce MFA for all externally accessible systems.
   - Implement geo-based access restrictions.
   - Add brute-force detection rules with thresholding.
   - Monitor for suspicious command-line activity.
   - Enable Sentinel Fusion correlation for multi-stage attack detection.

 Lessons Learned:
   - Configure Cyber Threat Intelligence feeds to enhance detection accuracy, Proactive defence.